chadlaing/feht/README.md

 A commandline program to automatically identify markers predictive of groups.
 Can be used with binary data, genomic (single nucleotide variant) data, or arbitrary character data.

+If you are on Windows and prefer a GUI, check out [GenomeFisher](https://bitbucket.org/peterk87/genomefisher/wiki/Home)

 ## Quick Start